-Setting Maternity antenatal care Maternity care at birth Maternity care on postnatal ward Maternity postnatal community care Summary of col lection requirem ents Framing text suggestions (or use a suitable alternative).
-This is the short introductory wording that explains which service the feedback is about Thinking about this maternity service Or Thinking about our antenatal service Or Thinking about the service we provide Thinking about this maternity service Or Thinking about our labour ward Or Thinking about our birthing unit Or Thinking about our homebirth service Or Thinking about the service we provide Thinking about this maternity service Or Thinking about our postnatal ward Or Thinking about the service we provide Thinking about our postnatal community service Or Thinking about our recent visit Or Thinking about the service we provide Linking back The feedback collected should relate to the four main stages of the maternity pathway: antenatal care; care a the postnatal ward (before discharge to the community); postnatal community care.
-The framing text can be feedback to the appropriate part of the pathway.
-Mandatory Standard question Overall, how was your experience of our service?
-Mandatory Very good; Good; Neither good nor poor; Poor; Very poor; Don't know response scale Who the question is aimed at All women that hav e used NHS-funded maternity services.
+Setting Maternity antenatal care Maternity care at birth Maternity care on postnatal ward Maternity postnatal community care Summary of collection requirements Framing text suggestions (or use a suitable alternative).
+This is the short introductory wording that explains which service the feedback is about Linking back the postnatal ward Thinking about this maternity service Or Thinking about our labour ward Or Thinking about our birthing unit Or Thinking about our homebirth service Or Thinking about the service we provide ted should relate to the four main stages of the (before discharge to the community); postnata propriate part of the pathway.
+Mandatory Standard question Mandatory Overall, how was your experience of our service? response scale Very good; Good; Neither good nor poor; Poor; Very poor; Don't know Who the question is aimed at All women that hav e used NHS-funded maternity services.
 All women admitted to a postnatal ward for postnatal care following birth.
 All women that have used NHS- funded maternity services.

 Setting Maternity antenatal care Maternity care at birth Maternity care on postnatal ward Maternity postnatal community care Timing All women using maternity services should be able to give feedback at any time, and should have the opportunity to provide feedback via the FFT if they want.
 In addition, providers may decide to set up systems to proactively collect feedback at specific times, for example sending an invitation text following a routine appointment.
-All women using maternity services should have the of feedback at any time and should have the of feedback via the FFT if they want.
-In addition, providers may decide to set up so collect feedback at specific times, such as set text, but women should be allowed time to childbirth and adjust to caring for a new bal asked for feedback about childbirth and the systems to proactively ending an invitation recover from by before being All women using maternity services should be able to give feedback at any time, and should have the opportunity to provide feedback via the FFT if they want.
+All women using maternity services should feedback at any time and should have the offeedback via the FFT if they want.
+In addition, providers may decide to set up collect feedback at specific times, such as set text, but women should be allowed time to childbirth and adjust to caring for a new baasked for feedback about childbirth and the systems to proactively ending an invitation recover from by before being All women using maternity services should be able to give feedback at any time, and should have the opportunity to provide feedback via the FFT if they want.
 In addition, providers may decide to set up systems to proactively collect feedback at specific times, for example sending an invitation text following a routine appointment.
-Free text question local situation, conce ask more than one f complete and adding pose their own free text question or questions, and we encourage them to choose questions that re- concerns or issues highlighted through, for example national surveys, complaints etc. Providers can ch ne free text question but should bear in mind that the FFT is designed to be quick and simple for pat- ding too many questions may put people off.
-We recommend the following pair of questions: Please can you tell us why you gave your answer?
-Please tell us about anything that we could have done better Collection FFT feedback by whichever methods work be ost for thom to most t ha requirements We recommend methodology - such as feedback cards plus a web page of •
+Free text question Providers can choose their own free text question or questions, and we encourage them to choose questions that relate to the local situation, concerns or issues highlighted through, for example national surveys, complaints etc. Providers can choose to ask more than one free text question but should bear in mind that the FFT is designed to be quick and simple for patients to complete and adding too many questions may put people off. following pair of questions: 1 us why you gave your answer? - " t anything that we could have done better Collection methodology FFT feedback by whichever methods work b - such as feedback cards plus a web page o to all. ·